tonjakae/surfs_up/README.md

 ## Deliverable 3: A written report for the statistical analysis

 ### Results: Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed.
+* The data tells us that the average temperature in June is typically 75 degrees.
+* In December the averages do not fluctuate too much with an average temperature of 71 degrees.
+Although the minimum temperature for December (51 degrees) would fall outside of the "ice cream temperature" range, and it is approximately 10 degrees colder than the minimum temperatures in June.
+* Max temperature for both months analized show only a two degree difference.

+### In conclusion, an Ice Cream/Surf Shop would do fairly well year round.
 ### Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.